nicokosi/blog/content/contributing-to-tldr-en.md

 ### A welcoming community 🤗

-I was very well received by the contributors who encourage without putting pressure.
-My feelings are mainly related to comments on _pull requests_ / _issues_, for example this kind [comment](https://github.com/tldr-pages/tldr/pull/5662#issuecomment-812137443):
+Contributors were welcoming and encouraged me without putting any pressure.
+My feelings are mainly related to the comments on _pull requests_ / _issues_, for example this kind [comment](https://github.com/tldr-pages/tldr/pull/5662#issuecomment-812137443):
 > Welcome to tldr-pages, @nicokosi! ⚡ 🎉

 However, I hardly used [the Gitter discussion board](https://gitter.im/tldr-pages/tldr).
 I think I'm not active enough (I contribute a few minutes / hours per week) to be able to keep up with the flow of trade!